joshuadavidthomas/django-github-app/CONTRIBUTING.md

 just test
 ```

-To run the test suite against the entire matrix of supported versions of Python and Django, run:
+To run the test suite against the entire matrix of supported versions of Python and Django:

 ```bash
 uv run nox --session tests